acumenbrands/alchemist/README.md

 * When called with a single field, the operation assumes the method has the same name on both source and result
 * When called with two, the operation calls the first on the source and passes it to the second on the result
 * If a block is given in any case, the block will be used to get the final value passed to the result
+* Transfer is smart enough to know if your object is Hash-like so syntax does not change for transfering to and from fields on a hash.

 #### Aggregate Onto